muratgozel/monval/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/monval)
 ![npm](https://img.shields.io/npm/dy/monval)

+Monval makes it easier to play with monetary values in javascript.
+It's currency aware.

 **monval** uses **[Gaussian rounding](https://en.wikipedia.org/wiki/Rounding#Round_half_to_even)** when exporting values in a fixed length.
 Currently, the gaussian method is the only supported rounding method but it's flexible enough to provide more rounding methods in future releases.

 ## Install